 - one of the main messages of our employment programme is environmental awareness and recycling

-- we have been providing real work opportunities for more than 15 years, where our craftsmen and women are producing re-designed jewellery.
+- we have been providing real work opportunities for 20 years, where our craftsmen and women are producing re-designed jewellery.

 This programme focuses on nurturing talent and personal development.